A common question among homeowners is, “What’s the difference between a range, stove, and cooktop?“

-This Bosch cooktop features 5 burners and with Bosch you know you are getting legendary quality in a reasonably priced appliance.
+This Frigidaire cooktop features 5 burners and with Frigidaire you know you are getting legendary quality in a reasonably priced appliance.
 For an electric cooktop we head back to Frigidaire, which is one of the best-priced cooktops available with a quality brand.

 Deciding on what type of appliance you need is often determined by the cooking you do as well as the space available in your kitchen.
 When designing your kitchen you should also keep in mind exhaust options.